Uh Oh. Something is missing. Try double checking things.

-Classes for all programs except Screen and Media and Horticulture will be run from Vines Rd Campus.
+Classes for all programs except Horticulture will be run from The Pulse Campus.

-Screen and Media is run from the Pulse and Horticulture from the Hub with pick up from the Pulse and drop off back at the Pulse.
+- Horticulture is run from the Hub with pick up being from the Pulse and drop off back at the Pulse.

-Class times for all programs except Horticulture are 1.30pm -5.30pm Wednesdays
+Class times for all programs except Horticulture are 1.30pm – 5.30pm on Wednesdays.

 SbATs are required to have a combination of 6 hours studies and 7 hours work placement per week for our programs.